simov/markdown-viewer/README.md

 ![img-site-access-add]

-> Additionally the URL scheme can be replaced with a `*` to enable access to both `http` and `https`.
+> Access to both `http` and `https` protocols can be enabled by using a wildcard `*://raw.githubusercontent.com`

-> Access to all subdomains for a host can be specified immediately after the protocol part: `https://*.mydomain.com`
+> Access to all subdomains for a given hostname can be enabled by using a wildcard `https://*.githubusercontent.com`

+> Access to all ports on `localhost` can be enabled by specifying `http://localhost`, and access only to a specific port by specifying `http://localhost:3000`

 ## Allow on All Sites